umiSirya/CreditCard-Expenditure-India/README.md

 # Credit Card Spending India

+The map visualizes transaction amounts across cities in India.
+The shading represents the total transaction amount, with darker colors indicating higher amounts.
+The color bar on the right shows the scale of transaction values, ranging from low (purple) to high (yellow-green).

 In our Dataset we look at 4 different types of credit cards:

   ![cardtype](https://github.com/user-attachments/assets/669afcce-3f6c-4cca-b57d-3979e3b662c7)